Toxic Parenting – Signs, Types, and How to Deal with It

 2. Emotionally Reactive

-Toxic parents are unable to control their emotions leading to emotional outbursts and unpredictable behavior.
+Toxic parents are unable to control their emotions, leading to emotional outbursts and unpredictable behaviour.
 They often overreact, become dramatic, or exaggerate incidences.

 Toxic parents refuse to accept the child as a grown adult who has a separate identity and can make their own decisions.
 They exert power and control through guilt and money.
-They invade their child’s privacy by reading their mails, come over uninvited, offer unsolicited advice, and take actions regarding their personal life without consulting.
+They invade their child’s privacy by reading their emails, coming over uninvited, offering unsolicited advice, and taking action regarding their personal life without consulting.

 4. Demanding Nature

 Overly demanding parents expect their children to disregard their schedules to tend to their needs.
-They constantly use threats or manipulative behavior to seek attention from children.
+They constantly use threats or manipulative behaviour to seek attention from children.

 5. Emotional Abuse

-Hurling cruel racist jokes, making sexual advances towards the spouse can be highly embarrassing for children, especially young adults.
-Parents consuming drugs, engaging in illegal activities, discussing adult issues like legal troubles, finances, or arguing with their spouse in front of the kids can be considered emotional abuse.
+Hurling cruel racist jokes and making sexual advances towards the spouse can be highly embarrassing for children, especially young adults.
+Parents consuming drugs, engaging in illegal activities, discussing adult issues like legal troubles and finances, or arguing with their spouse in front of the kids can be considered emotional abuse.

 Toxic parents can be downright mean and manipulative.
 By twisting the truth, they portray themselves as the ‘good cop.’
 They use guilt, denial, and trivializing to achieve their goal.